This special guest edition of the Propriometrics Press blog is written by our publisher and best-selling author, Katy Bowman.

 And Roland can often be spotted walking and audiobooking (when I make up words, I tend to go for it).

-Doniga Markegard, author of our forthcoming title Dawn Again: Tracking The Wisdom of the Wild balances writing time with nature time by writing in nature.
+Doniga Markegard, author of Dawn Again: Tracking The Wisdom of the Wild and Wolf Girl: Finding Myself in the Wild balances writing time with nature time by writing in nature.
 This is the cool thing about being outside while working: you’re being moved by your environment, even while sitting there.

 Now and then our Dynamic Aging authors, Lora, Shelah, Joan, and Joyce come down out of the trees to work.
 Whether it’s a standing work desk, exercise-reading hybrids, or simply going outside, what you see modeled here are ways to move more of you.